 The only difference is that you don’t have to bear all the hassle and tiring details of an outing together to an extravagant wedding.
 In an elopement ceremony, it’s just you and your partner, and the entire focus is on the love you share.

 You won’t be disappointed if you’re here to discover some fantastic elopement ceremony ideas, elopement ceremony script samples, and more.
-Keep reading below!
+Keep reading below to discover what is an elopement ceremony?

 What is an Elopement Ceremony?